CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 ```
 Lord Alabaster,

 Reports from my sources in Reddwall indicate that unknown individuals are en route to Tuntin.
 These individuals may be in the employ of the dwarves.
 If possible, apprehend them.
 If necessary, eliminate them, but do not permit them to disrupt our operations.
-Ensure that any dwarven maps within their possession are swiftly delivered to me.
+Ensure that any molekin maps within their possession are swiftly delivered to me.
 I am relying on you, Sylas.
 Do not let me down.
 ```

 In the event that Sylas is apprehended, Ulfric Warwinter takes measures to have the wizard confined within the townmaster's hall until safe transportation back to Reddwall can be arranged.
 The question of whether Sylas faces a trial for his crimes falls outside the scope of this adventure.
 The Black Spider is too engrossed in his own concerns to interfere with the wizard's fate.

 #### Treasure

 Positioned at the foot of Sylas's bed is an unlocked and robust wooden chest.
-It contains the most valuable items amassed by the Redbrands over the last two months, including 180 silver pieces, 130 bronze coins, and a silk pouch containing five carnelians (valued at 10 bronze coins each), two peridots (each worth 15 bronze coins), and one pearl (with an estimated worth of 100 bronze coins).
+It contains the most valuable items amassed by the Lavender Lancers over the last two months, including 180 silver pieces, 130 bronze coins, and a silk pouch containing five carnelians (valued at 10 bronze coins each), two peridots (each worth 15 bronze coins), and one pearl (with an estimated worth of 100 bronze coins).
 The chest also contains two magical items brought to Tuntin by Sylas from Reddwall: a scroll of charm person and a scroll of fireball.
 Additionally, Sylas wields a staff of defense (refer to appendix A).

 For Skill & Destiny Points, distribute 200 XP evenly among the characters if the party eliminates Sylas Alabaster.
 Double the XP award if they successfully capture Sylas and deliver him to Ulfric Warwinter in Tuntin.